tylermaginnis/JS_MarkovChainStrategyOrgan/README.md

 4. **Play/Stop**: Click the "Play" button to start the composition.
 Click the "Stop" button to stop the composition.
 5. **Visual Feedback**: Observe the current chord, melody, and strategies in the visual feedback section.
 6. **Console Logs**: View detailed logs in the console section to see the rhythm patterns, frequencies, and other information.
+7. **Dark Mode**: Toggle the "Dark Mode" checkbox to switch between light and dark modes.

 ## Techniques and Strategies